alexge233/relearn/README.md

 There is nothing to build!
 This is a header-only library, you only need to use the **relearn.hpp** header.
 However, you may compile the examples (currently only `gridworld` will build) in order to see how the library is implemented.

+# Examples

+There is a folder `examples` which I'm populating with examples, starting from your typical *gridworld* problem, and then moving on to a *blackjack* program.

+## Gridworld

+The pinacle of simplicity when it comes to block/grid world toy problems, our agent resides in a 10x10 gridworld, which is surrounded by blocks into which he can't move (black colour).
+The agent starts at blue (x:1,y:8) and the target is the green (x:1,y:1).
+The red blocks are fire/danger/a negative reward, and there is a rudimentary maze.

+## Blackjack

+A simplified attempt, where one player uses classic probabilities, the dealer (house) simply draws until 17, and the adaptive agent uses non-deterministic Q-learning in order to play as best as possible.

 ## TODO